 With Elementor or other page builders in general, you can create a beautiful page on your WordPress site without having to deal with CSS code.
-However, it’s impossible to create all of your website contents with Elementor.
+However, it’s impossible to create all of your website content with Elementor.
 Especially if you run a dynamic website such as a blog or news portal.
 You keep needing Gutenberg — the default editor of WordPress — to write the articles.

 As you know, Elementor comes with a bunch of unique widgets.
-The good news is, you can use an Elementor widget on the Gutenberg editor as a block.
+The good news is that you can use an Elementor widget on the Gutenberg editor as a block.
 This is great if you want to add a visual content — such as pie chart — or other types of content in a unique way in your article.
 In addition to widget, you can also use an Elementor template as a Gutenberg block.

 Here are the steps to use an Elementor widget/template as a Gutenberg block.

-Step 1: Install the Elementor Blocks for Gutenberg plugin
+Step 1: Install the Elementor Blocks for Gutenberg Plugin